blackboxlogic/OsmTagsTranslator/README.md

 </osm>
 ```

-To be ready for OSM, each tag needs to change.
+Each tag needs some work.
 For example, `addr:street=East Lillian Place` must be composed from { `PREDIR=E`, `STREETNAME=Lillian`, `SUFFIX=Pl`}.
-We can express this, and transformations for each other tag, using a [SQLite query](https://github.com/blackboxlogic/OsmTagsTranslator/blob/master/OsmTagsTranslator/Queries/E911AddressesToOsmSchema.sql) :confused:
+We can express these transformations using a [SQLite query](https://github.com/blackboxlogic/OsmTagsTranslator/blob/master/OsmTagsTranslator/Queries/E911AddressesToOsmSchema.sql) :open_mouth:
 ```sql
 SELECT
 		-- These first two columns are required to identify elements